dyozie/greenplum-for-kubernetes/doc/markdown/madlib.md

----
-title: Using MADlib for Analytics
+# Using MADlib for Analytics
----

 This topic describes how to configure the MADlib open-source library for scalable in-database analytics in <%=vars.product_name %>.